Nursing Homes

 Median Monthly Cost

-The higher costs in Pennsylvania are attributed to the state's emphasis on high-quality care and comprehensive services offered by its nursing homes.
+The higher cost in Pennsylvania is attributed to the state's focus on quality care and comprehensive services in nursing homes.

 Care TypeMonthly Costvs.
 National